A summer program of Braille and nonvisual skills instruction for blind children—in a city near you or virtual option available!

 My child had an enjoyable time and her confidence in Braille has grown.
 My favorite thing that has come out of this camp: You removed the fear and anxiety she had about going blind!
 She now knows she will be okay and will have the skills to succeed.
 I think that alone is worth everything!

-The NFB BELL Academy—which stands for Braille Enrichment for Literacy and Learning—is a nationwide summer program offered by the National Federation of the Blind that prepares blind and low-vision children, ages four through twelve, to grow into confident and independent blind people who live the lives they want.
+The National Federation of the Blind Braille Enrichment for Literacy and Learning® (NFB BELL) Academy is a nationwide summer program that prepares blind and low-vision children to grow into confident and independent blind people who live the lives they want.